Notorious shark-dragging video results in cruelty charges against 3 Florida men

 “As we’ve said since this video and other images came to light, these actions have no place in Florida, where we treasure and conserve our natural resources for everyone,” said FWC Chairman Bo Rivard in a news release.

-The three men charged are Michael Wenzel, 21, from Palmetto, Robert Lee Benac of Bradenton and Spencer Heintz of Palmetto.
+The three men charged are Michael Wenzel, 21, of Palmetto, Robert Lee Benac of Bradenton and Spencer Heintz of Palmetto.
 They could not immediately be reached for comment.

 All three were charged with two felony counts of aggravated animal cruelty.
 Wenzel and Benac also face a misdemeanor count of using an illegal method to take a shark.